Utah's Connection

 Author’s Note

 I have always been fascinated by Black history, a passion that was shaped by my high school relationship with an extraordinary Black individual.
-This curiosity leads me to reflect on two remarkable figures in the Utah Deaf community: Dr. Robert G. Sanderson and W. David Mortensen.
-Like many communities, the Utah Deaf community faces its own unique challenges and achievements, and these leaders remind me of the iconic duo of Dr. Martin Luther King Jr. and Malcolm X. Both were phenomenal leaders with distinct styles that left a lasting impact.
-Their approaches to advocacy and social change, while different, were both driven by a deep commitment to justice and equality.
-Similarly, Dr. Sanderson and David Mortensen have used their unique voices and experiences to uplift the Deaf community in Utah, inspiring others to embrace their identity and fight for their rights.
+This curiosity leads me to reflect on two remarkable figures in the Utah Deaf community: Dr. Robert "Bob" G. Sanderson and W. David "Dave" Mortensen.
+Like many communities, the Deaf community in Utah faces its own unique challenges and achievements, and these leaders remind me of the iconic duo of Dr. Martin Luther King Jr. and Malcolm X. Both were phenomenal leaders with distinct styles that left a lasting impact.
+Their approaches to advocacy and social change, while different, were both driven by a deep commitment to justice and equality, echoing the broader fight for social justice.
+Similarly, Bob and Dave have used their unique voices and experiences to uplift the Deaf community in Utah, inspiring others to embrace their identity and fight for their rights.
 Their advocacy has shed light on the importance of accessibility and inclusion, challenging societal norms and pushing for systemic change.
-Just as MLK and Malcolm X inspired generations, Dr. Sanderson and W. David Mortensen are creating a legacy that empowers individuals within the Utah Deaf community to assert their voices and demand recognition.
+Just as MLK and Malcolm X inspired generations, Bob and Dave have created a legacy that empowers individuals within the Utah Deaf community to assert their voices and demand recognition.

 Happy exploring!